RohitV5/DJANGO_profiles-rest-api/README.md

 # cmd for vagrant initialization
 vagrant init ubuntu/bionic64

+# cmd for starting vagrant everytime
 vagrant up
 vagrant ssh
-cd vagrant --> this is where all files are present
+cd /vagrant --> this is where all files are present

 Vagrant configuration are available online.
 We are using ubuntu virtual machine to run our python becuase python dependencies and stored in a differnet way and windows environment is not best place to develop python code.